connaryscott/JaasDev/README.md

 Create the Rundeck Config Properties

-NOTE:  CATALINA_BASE is:  /home/tomcat/apache-tomcat-7.0.29, adjust if this does not match your environment
+NOTE:  CATALINA_BASE is:  ${CATALINA_HOME}, adjust if this does not match your environment

     [tomcat@ip-10-190-25-201 rundeck]$ cd $RDECK_BASE
     [tomcat@ip-10-190-25-201 rundeck_base]$ mkdir data